yukangZhuu/vision-voice-localization-camera/docs/required_submissions/report.md

 # 1. Introduction

+As an important sub-branch of speech recognition, audio-visual automatic speech recognition (A/V ASR) [1] [2] has been studied a lot recently to deal with the scenario where multiple people are simultaneously on screen.
+In addition to voice signal that is neccessary for tradditional speech recognition, A/V ASR takes great benefits from the addition of visual signal contained in a video where the speakers' faces show.
+To achieve high performance in speech recognition with a visual scene of more than one speakers, A/V ASR also requires solving the active speaker detection (ASD) problem, which means deciding which of the visible faces relates to the voice at each moment [3].
+Traditional active speaker detection (ASD) requires short-term or long-term audio and visual information to accurately extract features of different speakers [4], which may require complex modeling and time-costing training to achieve satisfactory performance a in real-time scenario.

+To simplfy this active speaker detection (ASD) problem, Our project proposes to substitude the ASD by changing the problem-solving stage: instead of conducting ASD to a completely recorded video, we can solve the "which person" dillema at the very moment when the video is been recorded by a camera.
+In particular, by combining human detection and sound source localization in in real-time, we can achieve ASD in a camera frame without complicated audio-visual feature extraction.

 This section should cover the following items:

 * Motivation & Objective: What are you trying to do and why? (plain English without jargon)
 * State of the Art & Its Limitations: How is it done today, and what are the limits of current practice?